forseti-security/forseti-security/_docs/guides/best-practices.md

 If you [enable]{% link _docs/howto/gsuite-group-collection.md %})
-GSuite Group inventory and create a service account, a good name for the service account would be `forseti-security-gsuite-dwd`.
+GSuite Group inventory and create a service account, a good name for the service account would be `forseti-security-gsuite-groups`.

 ### Forseti Explain Service Account
 You can use the Forseti Security Service account for IAM Explain.
 However,